Bigben37/FP1/README.md

 #####Running Python scripts
 Unfortunatley we cant sync our `.pydevproject` configuration file, because PyDev saves absolute paths.
 You need to add the `lib` folder by yourself to the `PYTHONPATH` (for example add it to the `external libraries` list of the project).

+####directory structure
+Every experiment has its own directory.
+In this directory you may find following subdirectories:
+-`bin`: binary file of protocol (not final version), excluded from commits -`calc`: results of fits and raw data for further calculation -`data`: measured data from experiment, also includes pictures made in the experiment -`img`: rendered graphs from ROOT and self-made svg-graphics -`src`: source dir for python and latex code
+-`stuff`: mostly mathematica files for on-the-fly evaluation and error calculation